-The Illyrians were a substantial force in the western Balkans from the Second Millenium BCE.
+The Illyrians were a strong force in the western Balkans from the Second Millenium BCE.
 Greek colonies were established in the 7th Century BCE to trade with the Illyrians, who formed a kingdom based at present day Shkodra.
-The Roman Empire gradually conquered the Balkans, but this was generally a peaceful era and Illyrian language and culture remained intact, although gradually Christianity took hold.
-In the year 395 the Roman Empire was divided and the region became part of the Byzantine Empire.
+The Roman Empire gradually conquered the Balkans, but this was generally a peaceful era, and Illyrian language and culture remained intact, although gradually Christianity took hold.
+In the year 395, the Roman Empire was divided, and the region became part of the Byzantine Empire.
 During the great migrations of the 5th and 6th centuries, the region was invaded by, among others, Slavic peoples and in 1344 the Albanian region was annexed by the Slavic Serbian kingdom.
 In 1389 the Serbs were defeated by the Ottoman Turks who were now poised to occupy the whole Balkan peninsula.

 Under the leadership of Skanderbeg (Gjergj Kastrioti Skënderbeu), Albania’s legendary hero who held the Turks at bay from 1444 to 1468, the country enjoyed a brief period of independence.
 But after his death, it was overwhelmed by the might of the Ottomans.
 During more than 400 years of Turkish occupation, most of the population converted to Islam, as Muslims were favoured.
 Christians had to relinquish a son, who needed to be converted to Islam and serve in the army, while Muslims were exempt.
 On 10 June 1878, the League of Prizren was founded in Prizren (now in Kosovo).
 It aimed to defend Albanian lands from annexation by Slavic countries in the Balkans and to seek autonomy under the Ottoman Empire.
 Repressed by the Turks, there were further uprisings until finally in 1912 a provisional government was proclaimed in Vlora by Ismail Qemali.